saranyaravichander/ReadyLab-Sample-code/ReadMe.md

 ## Effectively use Azure Security Center and Azure Advisor

-1. Observe as we show you the issues that can be monitored using Azure Advisor and Azure Security Center
+1. Observe as the instructor shows you the issues that can be monitored using Azure Advisor and Azure Security Center